Introduction: Understanding Makharij vs Sifaat

 Non-Arabic speakers often ignore sifaat and pronounce all letters equally, use incorrect makharij (especially confusing similar letters like ض/ظ/د/ز/ذ), and don't distinguish between tafkheem (heaviness) and tarqeeq (lightness).
 The solution is to listen closely to skilled reciters and imitate both where and how each sound is made.

-Ready to Master Makharij and Sifaat with Expert Guidance?
+Ready to Master Makharij and Sifaat with Experienced Guidance?

 Start Learning Tajweed Today